pixlpa/gabor-imfit/README.md

 ~~~
 % python3 training.py D1/images/ --weight D1/weights/ --iterations 200 --rescales 2 --output-dir results/ --size 256 --num-gabors 256 --mode video
 ~~~
 In video mode, you can train a folder of images in a sequence, where each frame is initialized from the results of the previous frame.
-Every 10 frames there is a "keyframe" that is not initialized and begins the training process fresh.
-This is done to reduce flicker from having each frame be completely unique
+Every 100 frames there is a "keyframe" that is not initialized and begins the training process fresh.
+This is done to reduce flicker and tween issues from having each frame be completely unique.
+You can set the interval of fresh keyframes with the --keyframes argument.

 ~~~
 % python3 training.py D1/ --iterations 200 --rescales 2 --output-dir results/ --size 256 --num-gabors 256 --mode vm